-Summer camp at Mill on the Brue in Bruton
+Outdoors adventures at the Mill on the Brue

 I wish Mill on the Brue had existed when I was a child; if it had, I’d have been begging my parents to send me to summer camp at this friendly, family-run outdoor activity centre in Bruton.

-It’s Swallows and Amazons meets Bear Grylls, with around 40 fun and challenging activities – assault courses, giant zip wires, orienteering, crafty things, camping, raft building, video making, canoeing, grass tobogganning (the list goes on and on) – in 25 acres of glorious countryside.
+It’s Swallows and Amazons meets Bear Grylls, with around 40 fun and challenging activities – assault courses, giant zip wires, orienteering, crafty things, camping, raft building, story telling in a yurt, canoeing, grass tobogganning (the list goes on and on) – in 25 acres of glorious countryside.
 Just take a look at my pix and you’ll see that I’m not exaggerating.
-There are week-long summer camps and themed day camps running throughout the summer – and there are still some places left.
-I spent an afternoon there last week.
+There are week-long summer camps and day camps running throughout the summer – and there are still some places left.

 Tricia Rawlingson Plant, her late husband Tony, and now her son Matt, have transformed an old golf course into what must be the most beautiful activity centre in Somerset.
 There are fields and meadows, wooded paths, a river, a vineyard, an organic kitchen garden plus a sprinkling of animals – and caring for the environment is a way of life.
 I felt good just being there.